 The vacancy rate for electrical services was 38.1% as at 30 June 2016.
+The vacancy rate may seem high but is strategically managed by senior management to allow for the appointment of temporary employees needed for operational requirements.

 TABLE 62: HUMAN RESOURCE CAPACITY: ELECTRICITY SERVICES